haxiomic/gluon/README.md

 ### State

-- This project is ready to use and is used in production projects, however a small number of GL reflection methods are not yet implemented
+- This project is ready to use with the js and hxcpp targets and is used in production projects, however a small number of GL reflection methods are not yet implemented

 ### Design Goals
 - Dependency free and minimalistic